AppMana/appmana-comfyui-nodes-impact-pack/README.md

   * `Concat Conditionings` - It takes multiple conditionings as input and concat them into a single conditioning.

-## MMDet nodes (DEPRECATED) - Don't use these nodes
-* MMDetDetectorProvider - Loads the MMDet model to provide BBOX_DETECTOR and SEGM_DETECTOR.
-* To use the existing MMDetDetectorProvider, you need to enable the MMDet usage configuration.

 ## Feature
 * `Interactive SAM Detector (Clipspace)` - When you right-click on a node that has 'MASK' and 'IMAGE' outputs, a context menu will open.
 From this menu, you can either open a dialog to create a SAM Mask using 'Open in SAM Detector', or copy the content (likely mask data) using 'Copy (Clipspace)' and generate a mask using 'Impact SAM Detector' from the clipspace menu, and then paste it using 'Paste (Clipspace)'.